batkins123/batkins123/README.md

 Professionally, I'm focused on IT architecture based on mainstream cloud infrastructure and platforms.

-Personally, I'm interested in IT trends and dabble in those of greater interest.
+Personally, I'm focused on IT trends and dabble in those of interest.